-9.7 Concerns about a staff member or volunteer
+9.8 Concerns about a staff member or volunteer

-If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
+If staff have safeguarding concerns about a member of staff, including supply staff, or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
 If the concerns/allegations are about the headteacher, speak to the chair of governors.
 The Headteacher/chair of governors will then follow the procedures set out in Appendix 3, if appropriate.